Miguel Cotto

 After beating Clottey, Miguel Cotto's next opponent was unknown and he had many options on his table.
 He could have potentially faced the winner of the Floyd Mayweather vs. Juan Manuel Marquez fight, or squared off in a rematch against Shane Mosley.

 Instead he secured the right to face pound for pound champion Manny Pacquiao in a super fight on November 14, 2009 in Las Vegas.
-The Pacquiao vs. Cotto fight will be held at 145 pounds, and at this time it's unsure as to whether Cotto's championship belt will be at stake during the contest.
+They would fight at a catchweight of 145 pounds for Cotto’s WBO Welterweight title.